Document Type: Regulation

 8. Forceful or unauthorized entry into or occupation of city properties or facilities, including buildings and grounds.

 9. Use of city property and/or assets, including but not limited to tools, equipment, vehicles, records, and/or material, for anything other than official city business unless otherwise permitted by the policies and regulations contained within the city’s Employee Policy Handbook.

 10. Theft, or unauthorized removal or possession of property, from city a premises, event, worksite, or grounds.

 11. Admission of guilt or conviction of a crime that reflects negatively on the employee's ability to perform their job or on the city as an employer.

-12. Insubordination, including refusal or failure to carry out assignments or comply with policies, regulations, rules, procedures, and/or directives including oral instructions; failing to use required safety equipment, refusing a work schedule change, reasonable requests to work overtime or be on-call, or failure to perform duties in a timely manner.
+12. Insubordination, including refusal or failure to carry out assignments or comply with policies, regulations, rules, procedures, and/or directives including oral instructions; failing to use required safety equipment, refusing a work schedule change, reasonable expectations to work overtime or be on-call, or failure to perform duties in a timely manner.
 This provision does not apply to requests to perform assignments that are unethical or illegal.

 13. Failure to keep management informed on matters that pertain to and/or affect work related duties, or city business.

 14. Conduct or speech that violates commonly accepted standards of a professional workplace and that, under present circumstances, has no redeeming social value.

 15. Any speech or conduct deemed rude, disrespectful, irresponsible, or otherwise inappropriate including, but not limited to, the use of profane, indecent, or abusive language when acting as or identified as a city employee.

 16. Making malicious, vindictive, false, and/or harmful statements about others or engaging in gossip, verbal abuse, altercations, outbursts, name-calling, threats, or ridicule.